lakshya-02/StarCade-Gamejam/README.md

 # StarCade Game Jam Entry
-## Illegal Move
+## ILLegal Move

 **Theme:** Rules are meant to be broken
 **Developed during:** StarCade Game Jam (6 Days)

-Illegal Move is a 2D platformer game developed for the StarCade Game Jam.
+ILLegal Move is a 2D platformer game developed for the StarCade Game Jam.
 The game challenges players to rethink traditional gameplay rules and intentionally break them to progress through levels.

 ## About the Game

-Illegal Move is a platformer where every level introduces a unique twist, and players must adapt to complete each stage.
+ILLegal Move is a platformer where every level introduces a unique twist, and players must adapt to complete each stage.
 This repository contains all the source code, assets, and project files created during the game jam.

 ## Key Features